 First you’ll want to lay your comforter out and determine where your center bottom point is (on the center fold on whichever edge you decide should be the bottom).
 You’ll separate your zipper and lay it out a short distance (depends on the thickness of your comforter) from this center point in either direction.
 You want to place your zipper so your stitching line will be about 1″ from the edge of your comforter.
 It should look something like this …

 Once you pin both sides of the zipper a few inches up from its bottom edge, go ahead and put the zipper together and give it a try to make sure you’ve got things lined up correctly and that you’ve left the amount of space you’ll need between both bottom edges of the zipper.
 Then continue to pin all the way around and stitch the zipper to the comforter.

 It’s kind of like magic to put that zipper together and have it do this …

 It would have been great if I could have stopped there, but I had a little more work to do.
 I needed to take some of the length off the top of my comforter (above the zipper).
 So I took out my seam ripper and took out the stitches that held the comforter’s binding on its edges from this top portion of the comforter.
 Note that I did not cut the binding off; I just detached it from the comforter.

 Then I removed the excess comforter from the top by cutting it off, from the point just above the top of my zipper …

 Next, I reattached the binding, not cutting any excess binding until I was sure I knew what was needed to finish the job.
 I overlapped the cut edges of the binding, folding under the raw edge of the side that would show.
-And then it was done.
+And then I was done.

 The bag has already been on one sleepover, and it got a very good review from its user.
-I am also happy to report that I finished putting my “Diamond Jubilee” organic Target pillowcase back together with the addition of a strip of bias-cut, folded fabric that I used as trim.
+I am also happy to report that I finished putting my “Diamond Jubilee” pillowcase back together with the addition of a strip of bias-cut, folded fabric that I used as trim.
 That pillowcase, however, won’t be going out on any sleepovers.